-When we haven’t dealt with our baggage or developed healthy coping strategies for triggering circumstances, we often revert to damaging behaviors like comparison, belittling, shaming, and disrespecting our partners.
-This kind of behavior slowly chips away at the emotional stability of the relationship.
-And unless each partner feels emotionally safe, there is no intimacy.
-Without intimacy, the relationship is in a downward spiral toward an inevitable end.
+When we haven’t dealt with your baggage or developed healthy coping strategies for triggering circumstances, we often revert to damaging behaviors like comparison, belittling, shaming, and disrespecting our partners.

 It’s natural to grow and change over time.
 As you change, your relationship with your partner will have to adapt and change, too.
-With clear and loving communication, the individuals in the relationship, and the relationship itself, can evolve fluidly.
-Adjusting the parameters of your relationship as you and your partner change is healthy and to be expected.
+As long as there is transparent and affectionate communication in a relationship, it will always evolve in a positive way effortlessly.

 What is very unhealthy is trying to change the core of who your partner is—their unique qualities and personality traits.
 Trying to create this kind of change sends your partner the message that “I don’t accept you as you are,” or “I will love you more if…”

 This is not unconditional love.
-This is love that comes with a checklist.
+This is a love that comes with a checklist.

 When you try to change your partner (their wardrobe, their friends, their way of speaking, their career or business dreams), you’re basically telling them that they can only have your love and affection if they throw away their true self and become whatever you want them to be.

-This puts our partners in the painful place of having to choose between being authentic and being loved.
+When you do this to your partner, you are basically putting them into a painful zone by making them choose between being loved by you, and being their real selves.
 This breeds resentment and almost always leads to the breakdown of the relationship, as well as to poorer self-esteem and emotional health for both parties.